stonepros/stone/doc/rbd/rbd-exclusive-locks.rst

-In order to ensure proper exclusive locking operations, any client using an RBD image whose ``exclusive-lock`` feature is enabled should be using a CephX identity whose capabilities include ``profile rbd``.
+In order to ensure proper exclusive locking operations, any client using an RBD image whose ``exclusive-lock`` feature is enabled should be using a StoneX identity whose capabilities include ``profile rbd``.

 Exclusive locking is mostly transparent to the user.